Reporting a crash or serious problem

 What do you think we can do with such a report?
 Yes, NOTHING!
 We have to ask for more information.
 This takes lots of our (spare) time and energy we could otherwise use for improving the software.

 Before reporting a possible computational error, update Stellarium to the latest version (ensure a clean install, clear cache and config files!) and make sure the error persists.
+Please describe what is wrong, and give references to "correct" results.
+Things like deviations in constellation lines (which are not standardized) or button styles are no errors but design decisions.

 Before reporting a crash, please read and understand FAQ